 Spills can happen easily in the car, especially if you’re travelling with kids.
 To protect your seats and trim from spills and residue, carry a pack of disposable upholstery wipes, so you can quickly deal with any spills and stains.
-Our Upholstery Wipes release a new car smell and foam for fast cleaning, so you can always be sure your car’s smelling fresh.
-It’s also worth keeping some dashboard wipes in the car too, to keep your car’s plastic looking clean and get rid of dust.
+Our Interior Wipes give a fresh smell and fast cleaning, so you can always be sure your car’s smelling fresh.

 2. A good air freshener